Books

 Helvetica and the New York City Subway System

 Blue Pencil is pleased to announce the first Blue Pencil Editions publication: Helvetica and the New York Subway System: The True (Maybe) Story.
 This is an updated, expanded, annotated and profusely illustrated version of the essay originally written by me for AIGA Voice in the fall of 2008.
 The book version takes into account new information and is supplemented by comprehensive notes, a bibliography and a chronology of the New York City subway system.
-Prof. Clifton Hood, author of 722 …
+Prof. …

 Continue reading